0xfave/solana-txn-monitor-tool/README.md

 The binary will be located at `idl-guesser/target/release/idl-guesser` and automatically used by the parser.

-**Why forked?** We maintain our own copy to ensure long-term availability and compatibility, independent of external repository changes.
+**Why forked?** I maintain my own copy to ensure long-term availability and compatibility, independent of external repository changes.

 ## Quick Start